avaframe/AvaFrame/docs/DFAnumerics.rst

    \end{aligned}
    \right.

-Surface integration on the cell extend leads to the area of the cell:
+Surface integration over the cell extend leads to the area of the cell:

 .. math::
    A_{cell} = \iint_{S} \mathrm{d}{S} = \int\limits_{0}^{csz}\int\limits_{0}^{csz}